chandron/IMBB-rnaseq-workshop-1day/rstudio-installation.md

 If it prints "All good." — the environment is ready.

 ### macOS troubleshooting

-**"xcrun: error: invalid active developer path"** macOS is asking you to install command-line tools.
-Run `xcode-select --install`, follow the prompt, then try again.

 **RStudio doesn't detect R**
 Go to **Tools → Global Options → General** and manually set the R version path (usually `/usr/local/bin/R` for Intel or `/opt/homebrew/bin/R` for Apple Silicon).